ngcp-project/gcs-integration-library/README.md

 ### *C# (.net) (Subscriber)*

 **Class Initalization/Functions**
-- TelemetryNATS.setup_NATS(node_name)
+- __TelemetryNATS.setup_NATS(node_name, messageCallback)__
   - node_name (String): Name of the subscriber you are subscribing to.
 Must be the same name as the publisher (ex: "uav")
+  - messageCallback: this specific line of code you must include to recieve the json
+    ```//This Line of code is NOT included in the TelemetryNATS C# library but muse be used to return the values from the call
+              Action<string> messageCallback = (message) =>
+              {
+                  Console.WriteLine("Received message: " + message);
+                  // You can perform any logic here using message
+              };
-  - Returns the telemetry object as a json in String format
+  - Returns the telemetry object as a json in String format and will terminate by typing "exit"